phlucasfr/GameSphere/README.md

 GameSphere is a social gaming app that connects players, facilitating multiplayer experiences and fostering gaming friendships.

 ## Version 1.0.0
-- This project uses concepts from CI/CD,MVVM, OOP and REST to achieve its goals.
+- This project uses concepts from CI/CD,MVVM,OOP and REST to achieve its goals.

 ## Features
 - Login screen UI